-In their 2016 Population Census, Statistics Canada reported that the TC experienced a 9.9% decline in population between the years 2011 and 2016.
-However, given that the BAU forecast is determined by annual population growth, it was determined that the reported decline in population would be unrepresentative of community GHG emissions and the projected BAU for the following reasons.
+In Statistics Canada 2016 Population Census it was reported that the MW experienced a decline in population between the years 2011 and 2016.
+Given that the BAU forecast is determined by annual population growth, it was determined that the reported decline in population would be unrepresentative of community emissions for the following reasons.

-Geographically positioned on the eastern shoreline of Georgian Bay and in the heart of cottage country, the TC is a major tourist destination.
-In addition to the numerous cottages and resorts that attracts tourists, the TC is home to one of Ontario's busiest provincial parks; Killbear Provincial Park (KPP).
-As a result of this tourism, a massive increase in population occurs during the warmer months, raising the population from 1,125 permanent residents to include thousands of seasonal residents.
-Yet Statistics Canada only accounts for the 1,125 permanent residents in their 2016 Population Census.
+Geographically positioned near the eastern shoreline of Georgian Bay and in the heart of cottage country, the MW and the surrounding region is a tourist destination.
+In addition to the numerous cottages and seasonal residences that attract tourists within the MW, there is a high volume of traffic and activity that passes through the MW to reach seasonal destinations.
+As a result of this tourism, an increase in population occurs during the warmer months, raising the population from 916 permanent residents to include thousands of extra seasonal residents.
+However, Statistics Canada only accounts for the 916 permanent residents in their 2016 Population Census.
 As a result, Statistics Canada's population decline is derived from permanent residents, failing to account for the major seasonal population influx.
-This is problematic and unrepresentative in producing a BAU forecast because the seasonal population has a significant influence over the production of GHG emissions in the TC.
-It is also fair and reasonable to assume that given the influence seasonal resident's have on GHG production in the TOC, as the seasonal population grows, so too will community GHG emissions.
+This is problematic and unrepresentative in producing a BAU forecast because the seasonal population has a significant influence over the production of GHG emissions in the MW.
+It is also fair and reasonable to assume that given the influence seasonal residents have on GHG emissions in the MW, as the seasonal population grows, so too will community GHG emissions.
 Thus, by using Statistics Canada's population decline it would demonstrate that there would be a natural decrease in GHG emissions as population shrinks.
 As a result, the following methodology and assumptions were considered in producing a growth statistic that would factor seasonal population in producing a BAU forecast.